Stocks rally on Wall Street as bank fears ease further – KION546

 AP Business Writer

-NEW YORK (AP) — Stocks are rallying Wednesday as Wall Street shakes off more of the fear that dominated it earlier this month.
+NEW YORK (AP) — Stocks rallied Wednesday as Wall Street shakes off more of the fear that dominated it earlier this month.

-They followed similar sized gains in other markets around the world, and the S&P 500 is on track to close what’s been a tumultuous month with a modest gain.
+They followed similar sized gains in other markets around the world and put the S&P 500 on track to close a tumultuous month with a modest gain.
 That’s despite the month being dominated by worries about banks and whether the industry is cracking under the pressure of much higher interest rates.

 Forceful actions by regulators have helped to calm some of the worries about banks.
-By Wednesday, a measure of fear among stock investors fell back toward its lowest point since March 9.
-That’s the day Silicon Valley Bank’s customers suddenly yanked out $42 billion in a panicked dash.
+By Wednesday, a measure of fear among stock investors on Wall Street fell to nearly where it was on March 8.
+That was the day before Silicon Valley Bank’s customers suddenly yanked out $42 billion in a panicked dash.
 It became the second-largest U.S. bank failure in history and sparked harsher scrutiny of banks around the world.

 “I think the market has been very much focused on a set of extremes, like what we saw in the COVID period, where it was either: The sky is falling, or everything is euphoric,” said Zach Hill, head of portfolio management at Horizon Investments.